dltxio/idem-mobile/README.md

 #### 2: Setting or creating a private key

 _Idem_ can automatically create a 256-bit private key on the device or it can allow the user to import a mnemonic seed phrase (based on the bitcoin BIP39 standard) of their choice.
-This will be used to sign and verify requests (using elliptic curve crytography - Secp256k1) to third parties.
+This will be used to sign and verify requests (using elliptic curve cryptography - Secp256k1) to third parties.

 #### 3: Attaching documents to claims

 The user can choose certain types of claims to verify such as _18+_, _Date of Birth_ or _Address_.
-They have to substantiate those claims with supporting evidence such as a government-issued document (passport, drivers license, etc.), a utilities bill, etc. The documents are encrypted and stored in the local storage of the device.
+They have to substantiate those claims with supporting evidence such as a government-issued document (passport, driver's license, etc.), a utility bill, etc. The documents are encrypted and stored in the local storage of the device.

 Once the following is completed, IDEM users can now onboard to websites or exchanges in the following ways!